 Cultivating an online presence: The gardening website that started from scratch

-Lyndan Orvis discusses how his gardening company spent the last few years rebuilding its online presence, with some do's and don'ts for
+Lyndan Orvis discusses how his gardening company spent the last few years building its online presence, with some do's and don'ts for those who might be going through the same process.

 In 2003 we knew we needed to have a web presence online, but back then our website consisted of one page saying who we were and what we could offer if people visited the Garden Centre – oh and how to find us!
 It was basic but we felt like we were visible on the internet.
 The following year, our IT manager started experimenting with the website and put ten products on there, just to see how the website platform worked and if we could retail from it.
 It wasn’t until 2006 that we received an email from our CMS system saying we had received an order.
 Unfortunately, the product was no longer available, but it triggered the idea that maybe we could make online retailing part of our business model.